Our Hominid Predecessors

-The oldest evidence so far of the human split from the ancestor Pan that we share with the great apes, chimps and bonobos, occurred some 7–6 million years ago with Sahelanthropus, Orrorin tugenensis, and later, around 5.8 million years ago Ardipithecus kadabba who were all arboreal, but capable of upright walking.
+The oldest evidence so far of the Homo (human) split from Pan of the great apes, chimps and bonobos, occurred some 7–6 million years ago with Sahelanthropus, Orrorin tugenensis, and later, around 5.8 million years ago Ardipithecus kadabba who were all arboreal, but capable of upright walking.

 About 4 million years ago, as climate fluctuations increased, our distant ancestor, the australopithecine, was able to survive in both wooded and grassland terrains because of this critical ability: to walk upright on two feet.